aash35/Game-of-Life/README.md

 Rules: Where <type> is either "moore" or "vonneumann" (case insenitive)
        Where <order> is an integer between 1 and 10 (inclusive) Where <centre-count> is true or false
-Effect: Changes how each cells neighbouring alive cells are calculated
+Effect: Changes how each cell neighbouring alive cells are calculated
 Default: Moore 1 false

 ### Survival and Birth:  `--survival <param1> <param2> <param3> ..." and "--birth <param1> <param2> <param3> ...`

-Rules: Where each <parameter> is either an single positive integer or two positive integers seperated by "..."
+Rules: Where each <parameter> is either a single positive integer or two positive integers separated by "..."
 Effect: Changes how many alive cells are needed for a cell to be "born" or "survive" respectively
 Default: Survival is 2 or 3 and Birth is 3

 ### Generational Memory: `--memory <number>`

-Rules: Where <number> is a integer between 4 and 512 (inclusive)
+Rules: Where <number> is an integer between 4 and 512 (inclusive)
-Effect: Changes how many generations of the universe are stored to detect a steady state
+Effect: Changes how many generations of the universe are stored to detect a steady-state
 Default: 16

 ### Output File:  `--output <filename>`

-Rules: Where <filename> is a existing path with the output file itself having the .seed extension
+Rules: Where <filename> is an existing path with the output file itself having the .seed extension
 Effect: Changes where the output file is stored and what it is called.
 Default: "N/A"